tildeee/oo-ride-share/README.md

 #### Driver
 Each driver should:
 - have an ID, name, license plate and vehicle identification number
-  - Each vehicle identification number should abide by a specific pattern or length to ensure it is a valid vehicle identification number
+  - Each vehicle identification number should be a specific length to ensure it is a valid vehicle identification number

 Given a driver object, you should be able to:
 - retrieve the list of trip instances that only this driver has taken